Anchorsify/Anchorsify.github.io/_pages/Mist.md

 **[ Osteogenesis ]** - The more a Kaguya fights, the easier it becomes for them to do so.
 Every application of this modification reduces the Chakra costs of clan jutsu by 2.
 You can apply this up to 5 times.

-**[ Realignment ]** - You can recover from any Wound, by investing a number of Realignment modifications equal to the Wound’s severity: 1 for Minor, 2 for Major, 3 for Severe, 4 for Critical.
-This does mean that you can choose to immediately recover from any Minor wound you receive by spending the Skeletal Modification you gained from being Wounded on Realignment.
+**[ Realignment ]** - You can recover from any Wound, by investing a number of Skeletal Modifications equal to the Wound's severity: 1 for Minor, 2 for Major, 3 for Severe, 4 for Critical.
+This does mean that you can choose to immediately recover from any Minor wound you receive by spending the Skeletal Modification you gained from being Wounded on Realignment, but also means you can not "save up" Realignment Modifications for later use, and instead lower your Modifications from other categories (between Armor, Blades, Osteogenesis and Spurs) in order to use Realignment, of any combination.
 In the case of Gates, you can not recover from Wounds received by them until all Gates are closed, though you can recover from Wounds gained from other sources while they are open.

 **[ Spurs ]** - Small shards and lengthier spikes of bone gradually cover your body, protruding from beneath your skin and injuring anyone foolish enough to strike you.
 Anyone who attacks you in melee range takes (your RES)/5 damage if they hit.
 This damage is also dealt anytime someone uses a Grapple jutsu against you.
 You can apply this up to 5 times.